ncanfield822/cribl-interview-logs/README.md

 ## Limitations
-The parser used for files currently only supports UTF-8 and single character encodings, and in fact the app is setup to assume UTF-8 encoding for all files it encounters.
+The parser used for files currently only supports UTF-8 and single character encodings, and in fact the app is setup to assume UTF-8 encoding for all files it encounters (Even if it's mot a text file).

 ## Performance
 It takes approximately 84ms for the ReverseFileReader implementation to read all 196037 lines of